Simplifying $D$-Dimensional Physical-State Sums in Gauge Theory and Gravity: Generalized Ward identity

 We may now see why the GWI is helpful.
 Since it does not rely on the special properties of the polarization vectors, it still holds after we replace them with the vectors $e_i$.
 For example, if $\mathcal{A}_L$ satisfies the GWI for particle 2, we have

 for any $i$.
 Therefore, as long as both amplitudes obey the GWI for the particle being sewn, we may drop the spurious-singularity pieces from the insertion of the projector.
-We refer to the projectors where we have dropped the spurious-singularity pieces as \textit{simplified projectors}.

-Finally, assume that $\mathcal{A}_L$ is an $n_L$-point amplitude and $\mathcal{A}_R$ an $n_R$-point one with $n_L \leq n_R$, and that all external particles are gauge particles.
-We simplify the sewing of up to $(n_L-1)$ particles in the following way.
-We arrange $\mathcal{A}_L$ and $\mathcal{A}_R$ to obey the GWI for particles 2 through $(n_L-1)$.
-We simplify the insertion of the first projector using the WI for particle 1.
-We simplify the next $(n_L-2)$ insertions using the GWI of the corresponding particles.
-We may perform a similar counting in the case where some of the external particles are not gauge particles.
+This concludes our proof.

 We now comment on a limitation of this approach.
 If in the above setup we wish to sew all $n_L$ particles, as is the case in some calculations of matrix-element squares for example, then we cannot avoid introducing spurious singularities in the last insertion of the projector.
 The situation is different however if the $n_L$ sewings involve three or more amplitudes.
 We take up this discussion in the next subsection.